 - You were charged with assault, but lacked the ability to apply enough force to harm anyone;

 - You were unaware of the presence of the gun in your car, home, backpack, etc.

 - The police conducted an illegal search and seizure, contrary to the Fourth Amendment, or

 - There was police misconduct involved in your case.

 Other Issues to Consider Regarding Your San Diego Gun Crime Charges

 If you’re facing criminal charges, call San Diego gun crimes attorney Vikas Bajaj today.
-Mr. Bajaj has over 15 years experience helping those accused of a crime.
-We offer a free consultation.
+Mr. Bajaj has over 19 years of experience helping those accused of a crime.
+Schedule an initial consultation with us.